The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 We’ve stopped asking this question.

-It makes a sound when you open it that you’ve come to associate with comfort.
+It appears on your social media feed.
+It sits at eye level in the checkout aisle.
+It makes a familiar sound when you open it, one you’ve come to link with comfort.

 GLP-1 Fatigue: When the Food Industry Banks on You Giving Up

-Wait until the side effects feel annoying.
+Wait until side effects feel frustrating.
+Wait until insurance coverage changes.

 A Hunger Rewritten

+You are not just a body to be fed.
+You are a system of stars, of sighs, of survival.
 And the quiet inside you…the calm that came with GLP-1…is sacred.

 So guard it.

-Not the kind that lives in your chest when you walk past temptation and feel nothing.
+But know this: peace can’t be programmed, not the kind that lives in your chest when you walk past temptation and feel nothing.

 You are not a market.
+You are not a metric.

 You are a person relearning the ancient language of enough.

-And that…that is what scares them most.
+And that…that is what truly matters.